cromanpa94/ACC/category/other.md

 title: Other databases
 ---

-Below is a short summary of chromosome count databases that are currently available.
+A list of existing chromosome count databases can be found below.
 This list is not extensive nor restricted to animals only.

 **Animals**
 [Chromosomes of Russian mammals](http://www.bionet.nsc.ru/labs/chromosomes/intr_engl.htm)